Die Walküre: Act 2

 On a high mountain ridge, Wotan instructs Brünnhilde, his Valkyrie daughter, to protect Siegmund in his forthcoming battle with Hunding.
 Fricka arrives, and in her role as goddess of family values demands that Siegmund and Sieglinde be punished for their adultery and incest.
 She scorns Wotan's argument that he requires Siegmund as a "free hero", who can further his plans to recover the ring from Fafner, uninhibited by Wotan's contracts.
 She retorts that Siegmund is not free but is Wotan's pawn, whose every move the god seeks to direct.
-Defeated by Fricka's argument, Wotan reluctantly agrees that he will not protect Siegmund.
+Realising that Siegmund is indeed not the free hero he needs for his grand plan, Wotan reluctantly agrees that he will not protect his son.